Skip to content

 Photo: Pinterest

-The tea caddies that once stored cherished teas, now adorn our bookcases or sit on our end tablets store the remote control devices.
+The tea caddies that once stored cherished teas, now adorn our bookcases or sit on our end tables to store remote control devices.

 I can't help but think that as our lives become more complex, the purposes of these interesting pieces have become more simple.